“HTML 5” or “HTML5”?

 It’s “HTML5,” not “HTML 5,” declares the most recent post on the WHATWG blog.
 A seemingly trivial matter, yet compare that to names of other HTML specifications: HTML 2.0, HTML 3.2, HTML 4.01, XHTML 1.0, XHTML 1.1, XHTML 2.0.

-Calling HTML 5 “HTML5” is inconsistent and—grammatically wrong.
-I could use strong language.
-Personally I’ll continue to reference this version of HTML as
+Calling HTML 5 “HTML5” is inconsistent and grammatically wrong.
+I don’t understand the decision.
+Personally, I’ll continue to reference this version of HTML as

 HTML 5.